October 20th, 2025:

 Some background first.
 In 2008, Lady Gaga was on the mind and mouths of millions, and often with a certain level of mockery, too.
 Much of the public did nawt know what to make of her.
 But this isn't the time nor place for a deep dive on the kaleidoscopic shifts surrounding Lady Gaga's image throughout the years––after all, we have a date at the opera house to attend!

+Just know this.
+One fateful day, when I was 13 years old in every sense of the age and stuck in an orthodontist's chair, Poker Face warbled out from the office's crummy radio.
+And my first thought?
+"More music should sound like this."
 That impression always stayed with me, single after single, album after album.
 Music still should sound like this, and thanks to Gaga, it does.
 Her third imperial era is a wonder for ears to behold!
 With how much I have loved her latest record, MAYHEM, I knew it was time.
 17 years is a long time to adore an artist.
 So with a close friend at my side, the two of us made the pilgrimage.

 My wish is to bottle up my feelings about the concert and share it with you that way, to take a sip out of it yourselves.
 Or the opera, I should say.
 Even outside the set design, the show in many ways actually felt closer to a Theatrical Performance(tm) than a Typical Concert(tm).
 Much of this is due to the narrative created through the concert set.
 Of course, the song selection centered around MAYHEM's track list, but the order of performance, along with pieces from her previous albums, forms a story that's similar to a musical's structure.
 This direction is a wonderful compliment to MAYHEM's themes, and tbh themes present across her work.
 Lady Gaga has long been fascinated with duality, the darkness/ugliness/pain that's inherent in humanity, and how we must incorporate these qualities within ourselves for a more holistic sense of self.